 A video comparison

 First things first: Why would you consider WordPress.org?

-Not to be confused with WordPress.com – which is easier to setup, but only really useful for blogs – WordPress.org is currently used by more than 26% of the top 10 million websites in the world.
+Not to be confused with WordPress.com – which is easier to set up, but only really useful for blogs – WordPress.org is currently used by almost 40% of the top 10 million websites in the world.
 In other words, you’re in good hands with it.
 We’ve covered the pros and cons of this content management system before, but what you should really know is that WordPress.org is two things: powerful and flexible.
 Like, super powerful and super flexible.

 What about Squarespace?

-Launched a little bit over 10 years ago, Squarespace is one of the increasingly popular heavyweights of the website-building scene.
-While their number of users isn’t publicly disclosed, it is estimated that around 1000 new people sign up for it everyday.
+Launched more than 10 years ago, Squarespace is one of the increasingly popular heavyweights of the website-building scene.
+While their number of users isn’t publicly disclosed, it is estimated that around 1000 new people sign up for it every day.

 The reason for their success?
 They have managed to create a one-stop solution that makes it extremely easy for beginners to start a website in about 5 seconds.
 Ok, more like two minutes, but still, it is very impressive.

 Squarespace takes care of all aspects of your website, so you can choose a template, a domain name, and the service will make sure everything runs smoothly for you.
 So does it beat WordPress in all fields?
 Let’s break it down in detail: